Hello. I'm Alejandro Amo.

 In data engineering, four typical needs of data have become popular as a single concept known as the FAIR data principles (Findable, Accessible, Interoperable and Reusable).

-Do you want to contact?
+Do you want to get in touch?
+Do you have a project proposal for me?
 Here are the best ways to get in touch with me: